bella-silveira/face-recognition-demo/js/README.md

 npm start
 ```

-and the it'll be running on port 8000.
+It'll be running on port 8000.

 Happy hacking!